microbus-io/fabric/docs/tech/patharguments.md

 ## Conflicts

-Path arguments are a form of wildcard subscription and if not crafted carefully, they may overlap.
+Path arguments are a form of wildcard subscription and might overlap if not crafted carefully.
 In the following case, requests to `/hello/world` will alternate between the two handlers and will result in unpredictable behavior.

 ```yaml
 functions: